Adde-h/DH2642-Project/README.md

 ResultPresenter.js: Used to render the information regarding the selected artist, track or album

-SearchPresenter.js: Used during search, maintains the different state regarding aspects of the search function such as type, errors that occur and the details of what has been found
+SearchPresenter.js: Used during the search, maintains the different state regarding aspects of the search function such as type, errors that occur and the details of what has been found

 ### **/src/styles**